railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

    In Switzerland, the smallest monetary unit is 5 cents.
    There are not any 1 or 2 cent coins.
-   So you set Open ERP's rounding to 0.05 to round everything in a Swiss franc pricelist.
+   So you set OpenERP's rounding to 0.05 to round everything in a Swiss franc pricelist.

 The supplement from :guilabel:`Field2` is applied before the rounding calculation, which enables some interesting effects.
-For example if you want all your prices to end in 9.99, set your rounding to 10 and your supplement to -0.01 in :guilabel:`Field2`.
+For example, if you want all your prices to end in 9.99, set your rounding to 10 and your supplement to -0.01 in :guilabel:`Field2`.

 Minimum and Maximum margins enable you to guarantee a given margin over the base price.
 A margin of 10 USD enables you to stop the discount from returning less than that margin.
 If you put 0 into this field, no effect is taken into account.

-Once the pricelist is defined you can assign it to a partner.
+Once the pricelist is defined, you can assign it to a partner.
 To do this, find a Partner and select its :guilabel:`Sales & Purchases` tab.
 You can then change the :guilabel:`Purchase Pricelist` and the :guilabel:`Sale Pricelist` that is loaded by default for the partner.